In 2015, AAA alone reported rescuing more than 32 million drivers across America whose cars had broken down.

 If you said Ghostbusters, that’s not quite right!
 Roadside assistance would be the answer.

 But what is roadside assistance, and why is it essential for all drivers?
-In this article, we will explore the ins and outs of roadside assistance and show its necessity.
+In this article, we will explore the ins and outs of roadside services and show its necessity.

 What Does Roadside Assistance Do?

-Simply speaking, roadside assistance comes to your rescue if you end up being stranded due to a problem with your vehicle.
+Simply speaking, this type of service comes to your rescue if you end up being stranded due to a problem with your vehicle.

 When you find yourself stranded, call the number of your roadside assistance company and tell them your issue.
 They will send a mechanic out to assist you and inspect your vehicle.

-What’s included in roadside assistance packages varies from one provider to the next.
-Towing is often provided as part of a roadside assistance package, but it isn’t always.
+What’s included in the packages varies from one provider to the next.
+Towing is often provided as part of a assistance package, but it isn’t always.
 Besides towing, the following items are generally included:

 - Battery service